com-480-data-visualization/com-480-project-ca_roille_aux_states/README.md

 This database spans from January 1950 to November 2024, making it particularly valuable for analyzing the impact of climate change on the frequency of extreme weather events.
 However, it is important to note that "_due to changes in the data collection and processing procedures over time, there are unique periods of record available depending on the event type_."
 Specifically, as illustrated in the image below, only tornado events were recorded between January 1950 and January 1955.
 From January 1955 to January 1996, data collection expanded to include tornado, thunderstorm wind, and hail events.
 Since January 1996, the database has documented [48 types of events](https://www.ncdc.noaa.gov/stormevents/pd01016005curr.pdf).

 <p align="center">
     <img src="Images/type_of_events.png" alt="screenshot" width="700">
 </p>
-As we can see in the image above, the following events were recorded:
-1. Tornado: From 1950 through 1954, only tornado events were recorded.

-2. Tornado, Thunderstorm Wind and Hail: From 1955 through 1992, only tornado, thunderstorm wind and hail events were keyed from the paper publications into digital data.
-From 1993 to 1995, only tornado, thunderstorm wind and hail events have been extracted from the Unformatted Text Files.

-3. All Event Types (48 from Directive 10-1605): From 1996 to present, 48 event types are recorded as defined in NWS Directive 10-1605.

 ## Exploratory Data Analysis
 The exploratory data analysis can be found in this notebook (add link to notebook).
 While we won't pass over all the details, some of the numbers are: